redwoodjs/learn.redwoodjs.com/docs/tutorial/getting-dynamic.md

 > - Services filenames are always plural.
 > - The methods in the services will be singular or plural depending on if they are expected to return multiple posts or a single post (`posts` vs. `createPost`).
 > - SDL filenames are plural.
 > - Pages that come with the scaffolds are plural or singular depending on whether they deal with many or one post.
-When using the `page` generator it will stick with whatever name you give the command.
+When using the `page` generator it will stick with whatever name you give on the command line.
 > - Layouts use the name you give them on the command line.
 > - Components and cells, like pages, will be plural or singular depending on context when created by the scaffold generator, otherwise they'll use the given name on the command line.
-> - Routes are plural.
+> - Route names for scaffolded pages are singular or plural, the same as the pages they're routing to, otherwise they are identical the name of the page you generated.
 >
-> Also note that it's the database table name part that's singular or plural, not the whole word.
-So it's `PostsCell`, not `PostCells`.
+> Also note that it's the model name part that's singular or plural, not the whole word.
+So it's `PostsCell` and `PostsPage`, not `PostCells` or `PostPages`.
 >
 > You don't have to follow this convention once you start creating your own parts but we recommend doing so.
-The Ruby on Rails community has come to love this nomenclature even though many people complained about it when first exposed to it!
+The Ruby on Rails community has come to love this nomenclature even though many people complained when first exposed to it!

-### Creating a Homepage
+### Creating a Blog Homepage

-We can start replacing these pages one by one as we get designs, or maybe move them to an admin section of our site and build our own display pages from scratch.
-The public facing site won't let viewers create, edit or delete posts.
-What _can_ they do?
+We could start replacing these pages one by one as we settle on a look and feel for our blog, but do we need to?
+The public facing site won't let viewers create, edit or delete posts, so there's no reason to re-create the wheel or update these pages with a look and feel that matches the public facing site.
+Why don't we keep these as our admin pages and create new ones for the public facing site.

+Let's think about what the general public can do and that will inform what pages we need to build:

 1. View a list of posts (without links to edit/delete)
 2. View a single post

-Since we'll probably want a way to create and edit posts going forward let's keep the scaffolded pages as they are and create new ones for these two items.

-We already have `HomePage` so we won't need to create that.
-We want to display a list of posts to the user so we'll need to add that logic.
+Starting with #1, we already have a `HomePage` which would be a logical place to view the list of posts, so let's just add the posts to the existing page.
 We need to get the content from the database and we don't want the user to just see a blank screen in the meantime (depending on network conditions, server location, etc), so we'll want to show some kind of loading message or animation.
 And if there's an error retrieving the data we should handle that as well.
 And what about when we open source this blog engine and someone puts it live without any content in the database?
-It'd be nice if there was some kind of blank slate message.
+It'd be nice if there was some kind of blank slate message until their first post is created.

 Oh boy, our first page with data and we already have to worry about loading states, errors, and blank slates...or do we?